Bell Beaker culture: Solar symbolism

 Ireland has the greatest concentration of gold lunulae and stone wrist-guards in Europe.
 However, neither of these items were deposited in graves and they tend to be found isolated and at random.

-In some cases gold lunulae have been found with pairs of gold discs, e.g at Coggalbeg in Ireland and Cabeceiras de Basto in Portugal.
+In some cases gold lunulae have been found with pairs of gold discs, e.g. at Coggalbeg in Ireland and Cabeceiras de Basto in Portugal.
 Both lunulae and discs have been linked to sun worship.
-Cahill (2015) connects them to a "great solar cult" stretching across western and central Europe to Scandinavia.
+The archaeologist Mary Cahill connects them to a "great solar cult" stretching across western and central Europe to Scandinavia.
 Cahill suggests that the central part of the lunulae (which is left undecorated) represents a solar boat, which she compares to the gold boat depicted on the Nebra sky disc and to depictions of solar boats from the Nordic Bronze Age, as well as to depictions on pottery from Los Millares in Spain.
 According to Cahill, pairs of gold discs found with lunulae may therefore represent "the day and night sun", symbolising the movement of the sun from day to night and from east to west.
 The double-sun motif has also been linked to the mythological Divine Twins, as have ritual depositions of twinned objects, including two swords buried with the Nebra sky disc.

 Scientific analyses have shown that gold used to make both the Irish lunulae and the Nebra sky disc originated from Cornwall, providing a further link between these artefacts.
 Cornwall was also the likely source of gold used to make artefacts from the Bush Barrow at Stonehenge.
+Gold used to make discs from western Asturias (northern Spain) dating from the Bell Beaker period, was similarly found to be of non-local origin and possibly from southern Britain.